petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-the-asset-publisher-widget/selecting-assets-in-the-asset-publisher-widget.md

 Using the Dynamic asset selection, you can include assets in the Asset Publisher widget automatically, based on different criteria.

+1. In the Scope section, choose to display assets from an individual site or other sites.

 1. In the Source section, use the Asset Type drop-down menu to select your assets.
 Select a specific asset type or *Select More Than One* to choose from different types.

-  1. In the Scope section, choose to display assets from an individual site or other sites.
+   With some options (e.g. Web Content Article and Document) you may need to select a subtype (e.g. Web Content Article Structures and Document Type).
+You can also choose any subtype or select more than one subtype.

 1. In the Filter section, define the rules for the assets in your Asset Publisher widget.
 You can define rules based on [categories](../../../content-authoring-and-management/tags-and-categories/defining-categories-and-vocabularies-for-content.md), [tags](../../../content-authoring-and-management/tags-and-categories/tagging-content-and-managing-tags.md), or keywords.

+   You can filter items that Contain or Do Not Contain All or Any of the following Categories, Keywords, or Tags and specify the categories, keywords, or tags.

 1. Include a Custom User Attribute if you have defined one.

+   The assets are only displayed if they match the included custom user profile attributes.

 1. In the Ordering section, choose the presentation order of assets in the Asset Publisher widget.

+   Select a primary and a secondary field to order the assets by.
+You can also choose to order the assets in ascending or descending order.

+   !!! warning
+       When selecting web content articles as the asset type and ordering by a transatable web content structure field, all assets' field values should be localized when other languages are applied to the site.
+Only translated assets are ordered when another language is applied.

 ![Define the options for the dynamic asset collection, including Source, Scope, Filter, Custom User Attribute, and Ordering.](selecting-assets-in-the-asset-publisher-widget/images/04.png)